hanhanwu/Hanhan_Applied_DataScience/README.md

 * When the prediction result is in probability format, we can change the threshold of class prediction.
 By default the threshold is 50-50.
 With the evaluation metric, better to <b>draw a curve with thresholds as x-axis and evaluation result as y-axis</b>, so that we will know which threshold to choose is better.
 <img src="https://github.com/hanhanwu/Hanhan_Applied_DataScience/blob/master/images/error_rate_thresholds.png" width="500" height="200">

+* [Here's a method to find the best threold when your evaluation metric is ROC-AUC or precision-recall][158]

 ### Given Partial Labels
 * When the labels are given by the client, without being able to work with any business expert, there can be many problems.
 Especially when they only gave you 1 class of the labels, and you might need to assume the rest of the data all belong to the other label, it can be more problematic.
 * Here're the suggestions